 This campsite is situated in the beautiful North Cotswold village of Whichford, near the Warwickshire, Oxfordshire, Gloucestershire and Worcestershire borders.
 Set in the heart of England, in the middle of everywhere and 1.25 hours from the M25.

 Guests can come and share this special place, experience the peace of the historic land and the sounds of nature, where they can enjoy stargazing the dark night sky, watching the meteor showers without light pollution from the ancient stone circle.

 The campsite is designed for those looking for a peaceful, rustic, outdoor experience, surrounded by nature and history.

 To camp, glampers can bring their own tent or van or hire one of our Bell Tents, Gypsy Caravan, Airstream or Yurt.
 Read More

-There are several spots where guests can light a fire, and the hosts will ensure that one of these is in close proximity to guests' rental.
+There are several spots where guests can light a fire, these must be in the fire baskets provided or guests own fire basket to ensure there are no fires on the ground.
 Glampers can bring their own firewood or buy it on site.

 - Body treatments

 There are many activities available to glampers.
 Venture to Whichford Wood through the lane that runs parallel to the moat on site and ends up in the field where guests can see a track that leads to the wood – there they will find many paths.
 Guests will definitely need their boots for this trek.
 In early May there is a sea of bluebells, in autumn there are chestnuts and hazelnuts and quite often, muntjak and deer.